selenized/selenized.github.io/_posts/2020-11-20-butane_leak_example.md

 tags:
   - hazard screening
   - chemical releases
+excerpt: This example calculates the airborne quantity of butane released from a leak at a butane storage sphere, considering flashing, aerosol entrainment, and pool boiling.
 ---

 # Chemical Release Screening Example - Airborne Quantity from a Butane leak